Ruelle's inequality in negative curvature: Entropy

 for every $x\in X$.
 Using Birkhoff's Ergodic Theorem, we conclude that

 which is exactly the first desired equality.
 The second equality follows from the same strategy by considering the supremum instead of the infimum in every involved term. \end{proof}

-As said above, when $X$ is a compact metric space, the lower and upper local entropies coincide and are equal to the measure-theoretic entropy.
-As in the case of $\delta$-entropies, only one inequality in the proof requires the compactness assumption on $X$.
-Thus, in the general case following exactly the proof in \cite{MR730261}, we obtain
+As in the case of $\delta$-entropies, the lower and upper local entropies coincide and are equal to the measure-theoretic entropy.
+This was proved in \cite{BK} for continuous transformations defined on compact metric spaces.
+However, again only one inequality in the proof requires the compactness assumption on $X$.
+Indeed, the other inequality follows from from the fact that for ergodic probability measures and finite partitions having boundaries with null measure, the inequality $h_\mu(T,\mathcal{P})\leq \underline{h}^{loc}_{\mu}(T,x)$ is verified for almost every $x\in X$.
+So, we obtain

-\begin{theorem}[Brin-Katok] Let $X$ be a complete metric space and let $T:X\to X$ be a continuous transformation.
+\begin{theorem}[Brin-Katok] Let $X$ be a complete and separable metric space and let $T:X\to X$ be a continuous transformation.
 If $\mu$ is an ergodic $T$-invariant probability measure on $X$, then

 \end{theorem}